 The Hospice Cup steering committee is comprised of representatives from the Davis Island Yacht Club, the Morgan Invasion, West Florida Yacht Racing Association and the Bay Area Hospice organizations.
 Charley Morgan, who is serving on the committee, is enthusiastic about the new format.

 “This is a decision that will enlarge awareness of and financial support to Hospice, and to its humane services and contributions to the Tampa Bay area,” he said.
 “This is a high purpose which all of the Tampa Bay sailing fraternity can appreciate and relate to.”

 Similar to the traditions of the Morgan Invasion, the Tampa Bay Hospice Cup appeals to both cruisers and racers.
 With a strong focus on informal sailing and camaraderie, the event caters to cruising enthusiasts that just want to come out and be part of a fun.
 In addition to the traditional Morgan Invasion fleets, the regatta also features open non-Morgan fleets for PHRF, Multi-hulls, and a “Just-for-Fun” casual fleet.
-The committee also plans land-side activities for supporters who’d like to be a part of the event but who don’t care to race.

 It’s all to raise money for the Tampa Bay area Hospice organizations.
 Hospice organizations are committed to serving persons who are living with chronic and/or terminal illnesses, nearing the end of life, or experiencing grief.
 They offer comprehensive hospice and palliative care, caregiver education, individual and group counseling, spiritual support and many other programs to those it serves regardless of race, age, faith, diagnosis or financial circumstances.